jrstevenjlab/wm_gluex/README.md

 Documentation and scripts for GlueX groups use of W&M HPC resources:

-To get started clone this repository in your home directory on one of the HPC machines (eg. hurricane.sciclone.wm.edu) by executing the following commands:
+To get started clone this repository in your home directory on one of the HPC machines (eg. bora.sciclone.wm.edu) by executing the following commands:

 `cd ~/`